a1v0/a1v0.de/draft-articles/servicenow-clone-guide.md

 }
 ```

+#### 4. Clean up extant update sets

-4. Ask your devs to go through all other extant update sets and see whether they're still needed.
-This applies to any open update sets in dev, as well as any uncommitted retrieved update sets in all other instances, including production.
+Ask your devs to go through all other extant update sets and see whether they're still needed.

+This applies to any open update sets in your dev instance, as well as any uncommitted-but-retrieved update sets in all other instances, including production.
 Doing this helps reduce your overall tech debt and reduces the risk surface of the clone.

-  - If you remove a remote update set from an instance, be sure to ignore it in all previous instances, too.
+Note that, if you remove a remote update set from an instance, be sure to ignore it in all previous instances, too.
 This ensures it doesn't come in again.

+There may also be open update sets in other non-prod instances that need to be inspected.

 5. Now that you've thinned out the update sets, go into each instance in dev-to-prod order and retrieve all remote update sets.

 ### In the source instance